Warehouse Safety Guide

 It can be difficult maintaining a safe warehouse and making sure everything is up to OSHA’s standards while keeping track of other aspects of your business.

-As a best-in-class 3PL, ShipBob’s warehousing services offer access to a global fulfilment network that is operated by the same warehouse management system (WMS).
+As a best-in-class 3PL, ShipBob’s warehousing services offer access to a global fulfillment network that is operated by the same warehouse management system (WMS).

-With our premium tech stack, merchants are able to expand into multiple distribution centres and track real-time inventory levels, order status, and fulfilment and shipping performance from a single dashboard,
+With our premium tech stack, merchants are able to expand into multiple distribution centers and track real-time inventory levels, order status, and fulfillment and shipping performance from a single dashboard,

 “Logistics is something you never think about until it stops working, and we’ve never come to that point with ShipBob.
 Everything just works.
 We are super happy with ShipBob and very impressed by how well they’ve pumped out our large volume of orders.”